0065paula/docs/index.rst

 |image34|\

-Step by Step guide to configuring a VPC with Public and Private Subnets (you may want to have a look at the VPC Mode - VPC with a Public Subnet Only - Part 2.2.1 tutorial first, before creating this VPC.
+Step by Step guide to configuring a VPC with Public and Private Subnets (you may want to have a look at the `VPC Mode - VPC with a Public Subnet Only - Part 2.2.1 <#vpc-with-a-public-subnet-only>`__ tutorial first, before creating this VPC.

 1. Create a new VPC Stack, in the region of your choice: |image35|\
     |image36|\